jordanbemmels/kiwi-holocene/12_PopSizeABC_demography.md

 print ""
 ```

 This section controls the number of time windows for which population sizes will be estimated, and their ages and lengths.
-We choose 15 windows, with the oldest time window starting at 622 generations (~11.9 ka for kiwi), with a rate parameter of a=0.09 for adjusting the relative size of windows.
+We choose 15 windows, with the oldest time window starting at 622 generations (~11.9 ka for kiwi, assuming a generation time of 19.1357 years; see manuscript), with a rate parameter of a=0.09 for adjusting the relative size of windows.
 See [Boitard et al. 2016](https://doi.org/10.1371/journal.pgen.1005877) for more details.
 These values were set in order to give a reasonable number of windows with breakpoints roughly corresponding to important historical events of relevance to kiwi.

 Boitard S, Rodríguez W, Jay F, Mona S, Austerlitz F. 2016 Inferring population size history from large samples of genome-wide molecular data - an Approximate Bayesian Computation approach.
 PLoS Genet.
 12, 1–36.